3730 Walnut Street

 Links: CV

-Rebecca (Becky) Schaumberg is an Assistant Professor at the Wharton School of the University of Pennsylvania, where she teaches a course on negotiation.
-She uses social psychology and organizational behavior theory to understand the factors that promote and impede positive employee outcomes such as job performance, leadership, and effective decision-making.
-She is particularly interested in how these outcomes relate to self-conscious emotions (e.g., guilt), moral character, and self-reliance/autonomy.
+I am an Assistant Professor at the Wharton School of the University of Pennsylvania, where I teach negotiations.
+I use social psychology and organizational behavior theory to understand the factors that promote and impede positive employee outcomes such as job performance, leadership, and effective decision-making.
+I am particularly interested in how these outcomes relate to guilt, shame, embarrassment, and pride.
+These emotions are self-conscious emotions.
+These are emotions that make us feel bad for failing to meet expectations and make us feel good for exceeding them.
+They are the emotions that tie the individual to the collective.
+As such, these emotions are essential to the act of organizing.

-Becky received her undergraduate degree from Carleton College and her PhD from Stanford University.
-Prior to joining Wharton, she was as an Assistant Professor of Management and Organizations at NYU Stern School of Business.
+I received my undergraduate degree from Carleton College in Minnesota and my PhD from Stanford University.
+Prior to joining Wharton, I was an Assistant Professor of Management and Organizations at NYU Stern School of Business.

 Please see my CV for a full list of publications and working papers.